minjing/uapi/README.md

 |____/_/ \_|_|  _|_
 ```

-## Note the project was moved to [Inactionware repo](https://github.com/Inactionware) and seprated as more subprojects, many codes were rewrited, have fun!
+## Note the project was moved to [Inactionware repo](https://github.com/Inactionware) and separated as more subprojects, many codes were rewrited, have fun!

 ## UAPI (Universal Application Platform Infrastructure)